Article

 • Someone who works at home on materials for an organization.
 The organization supplies the materials and materials must be returned to the organization if the organization furnishes specifics for the work to be done.

-These individuals fall into three categories: direct sellers, licensed real estate agents and certain companion sitters.
+• Statutory Non-Employees: These individuals fall into three categories: direct sellers, licensed real estate agents, and certain companion sitters.

 How to Define an Independent Contractor

-An important distinction for 1099 independent contractors is that they are, in fact, independent.
+So, what is an independent contractor?
+An important distinction between 1099 independent contractors vs. employees is that the former are, in fact, independent.
 But how do you really define independence versus control?
-The IRS uses three categories to help determine employee status:
+The IRS uses three categories to help determine employee vs. 1099 contractor status:

 Behavioral Control

-Here, we’re talking about the right to direct or control how the worker performs a specific task.
-Specifically, this category looks at types of instruction given (what tools to use, what workers to hire, when the work is to be performed, etc.), if there’s an evaluation system to measure details of performance and if ongoing training is given.
-If these items are all present, it generally points toward an employee/employer relationship.
+Behavioral control refers to the right to direct or control how the worker performs a specific task.
+Specifically, this category looks at types of instruction given (what tools to use, what workers to hire, when the work is to be performed, etc.), if there’s an evaluation system to measure details of performance, and if ongoing training is given.
+If these items are all present, it generally points toward an employee-employer relationship.

 Financial Control